spoogetti/spoogetti/README.md

 # Hello there, I'm Romain, a FullStack Web developer 👋
-I'm pretty basic in everything because of my education but I focus on PHP (Laravel, CakePHP, Symfony) and Javascript (NodeJS, VueJS), I am an [aspiring t-shaped developer](https://letslearnabout.net/blog/what-it-is-a-t-shaped-developer-and-why-you-should-be-one/).
+I'm pretty basic in everything because of my education but I focus on PHP (Laravel, CakePHP, Symfony) and Javascript (NodeJS, VueJS).

 ### 💼 Where I am currently working at/as
 [AWAM Creative agency: Fullstack Web Developer](https://www.agence-awam.fr/)